 That would be a lovely problem to have, right?

-I currently do not have an ABLE account, but would be eligible – I’m considering opening one for myself.
+I currently do not have an ABLE account, but am eligible – I’m considering opening one for myself.

 State work-support programs